|Lectures:||TuTh 12:30-1:50 PM, ELH 100

 This class is intended for upper level undergraduate students.
 All students must have some basic knowledge of number theory.
 Understanding of probability concepts is strongly recommended.
 Highly qualified students may be admitted with permission of instructor.

-- CS 161 Design and Analysis of Algorithms
+- CS 161: Design & Analysis of Algorithms

 There is no required textbook for this class.